intel/dffml/docs/arch/alice/discussion/0023/reply_0020.md

 - https://www.gartner.com/en/information-technology/glossary/open-architecture
   - Open architecture is a technology infrastructure with specifications that are public as opposed to proprietary.
 This includes officially approved standards as well as privately designed architectures, the specifications of which are made public by their designers.
 - What are we going to do?
 Immediate next steps community wise.
   - Propose that the format which can be used to describe any system architecture be called the Open Architecture (aka Universal Blueprint, DataFlow, System Context).
 The Open Architecture describes assets using the Open Data Asset Protocol.
-Via directed graphs the Open Architecture allows for definition of any system architecture as the union of component domain specific architectures, i.e. hardware, software, digital, physical, business process, or any combination thereof.
+One option for definition of a system architecture via the Open Architecture is to link via directed graphs, component domain specific architectures, i.e. hardware, software, digital, physical, business process, or any combination thereof.
   - TODO look in more detail at SPARTA(?) work from facebook research.

 ---